One significant change to coffee that has been made on a global scale is the addition of milk.

 However, as I’ve already discussed, adding buttermilk to coffee doesn’t work.
 So, what can you use instead to give your coffee the rich flavor you desire?

-You should use butter instead of buttermilk in coffee.
-Butter mixes well with the coffee, and it also doesn’t curdle.
 As a result, you can add a creamy and rich, even slightly sweet flavor to your coffee by swapping out buttermilk for butter.

 The best kinds of milk to use in coffee

-Buttermilk in coffee isn’t worth it.
-It’ll spoil your drink and may even put you off coffee for a little while.
+Adding buttermilk to coffee isn't worth it.
+It'll spoil your drink and may even put you off coffee for a little while.

-So what are you supposed to use instead of buttermilk?
-Which milks are best for combining with coffee, and how can we use them to improve the beverage’s flavor without spoiling the texture?
+Which milks are best for combining with coffee, and how can we use them to enhance the beverage's flavor without compromising its texture?

 Here are some of the best kinds of milk to use in coffee: